AntoineSavage/pizzascript/README.md

 true false
 ```

-Like symbols, identifiers can be *qualified*, to represent a directory-like hierarchy of values
+Like symbols, identifiers can be *qualified*, to represent a hierarchy of values

 Here are some qualified identifiers:
 ```